Winchester Model 1200: SXP shotgun recall

-Description and operation
+Design

 A Model 1300 with 20 in barrel basic stripped.
 This example is fitted with an aftermarket picatinny rail.
 The metal strip immediately above the magazine tube is the ejector spring.

 The Winchester Model 1200 pump action shotgun employs a rotating bolt in a bolt carrier (slide) rather than the tilting breechblock used in the Model 12.
 The Model 1200 was the second shotgun design to utilize a rotating bolt; the Armalite AR-17 being the first.
 The bolt locks directly into the barrel and has four locking lugs.
 The receiver is made from aluminium.
 The bolt carrier is connected to the fore-end (pump handle) by two connecting rails rather than the single connecting rail of the Model 12.
 The Model 1200 is also hammerless, in that it has an internal hammer.
 It has a trigger disconnector and lock-out bar safety located to the top front of the trigger guard (depressed from the right to left to fire).

 The Model 1200 has a conventional under-barrel tubular magazine, loaded by pushing the trapdoor elevator (forward of the trigger guard) inward as rounds are fed in.
 The magazine tube also serves as a guide for the pump handle and to secure the barrel.
 A ring under the barrel fits over the magazine tube and the threaded magazine cap is tightened to hold the barrel against the face of the receiver.
 (Note: The magazine cap is equipped with a shakeproof device to prevent it loosening during firing.)
 The takedown design facilitates transport of long barreled versions.
 (Note: Winchester shipped the Model 1200 with the barrel separate.)